Fairchild Channel F: Games

 German electronics manufacturer SABA also released a few compatible carts different from the original carts: translation in Videocart-1 Tic-Tac-Toe to German words, Videocart-3 released with different abbreviations (German), and Videocart-18 changed graphics and has a German word list.

 In 2021, a number of new 'Homebrew' games were released on itch.io by retro developer Arlasoft.
 These included ports of mobile puzzle games Tents & Trees, 2048 and Threes, as well as a port of the classic arcade shooter Centipede.
+Through a secret button combination a hidden game could also be started, the box and instruction booklet has multiple hints about the needed code.

 These were released on cartridge as Videocart-29.